Andrew P. O'Meara: Military career

 O'Meara served as a battery commander in the 4th Armored Division in 1941, and in 1942 took command of the 94th Field Artillery Battalion.
 By the end of World War II he was the Assistant Artillery Commander of VII Corps.
 Following the war, he attended the Command and General Staff College in 1946, and the National War College from 1951 to 1952.

 During the Korean War O'Meara was the artillery commander for the 7th Infantry Division, and later the artillery commander for IX Corps.
 Promoted to brigadier general in 1952, he earned the Silver Star in 1953 for reconnaissance near Kumhwa.

 O'Meara spent the years after Korea working in research and development for the army, first with the Research & Development Division of the Army General Staff, then as Deputy Chief of Research & Development for the United States Army from 1955 to 1957.

-He then took command of the 4th Armored Division in 1957.
-From 1959 to 1961, he was assigned to France as director of military assistance for the United States European Command followed by command of the United States Southern Command and United States Army Europe.
+He was next appointed as the commanding general of the 4th Armored Division on 1 August 1957.
+O'Meara served with the division until 13 February 1959, when he was assigned to France as director of military assistance for the United States European Command.
+During this assignment he was promoted to Lieutenant General.

+From January 6, 1961-February 22, 1965 he was the commander United States Southern Command.
+During his tenure he was promoted to General.

+From March 18, 1965-June 1, 1967 O'Meara was the commander United States Army Europe (USAREUR).
+During his tenure, he created US Army Engineer Command, Europe (ENGCOM) to improve the engineer support and organization of USAREUR.

 O'Meara was an avid squash player, and during his tenure at both SOUTHCOM and United States Army Europe ordered the installation of squash courts at bases under his command.